logandhillon/ICX/README.md

 You will need:
 - Java 22 or newer
-- The ICX program (contains both client and server!)
+- The ICX binary (program)

-Simply, download the ICX program and launch it with Java!
+Steps:
+1. Download the [latest release](https://github.com/logandhillon/ICX/releases/tag/latest) and extract the files
+2. Launch the `ICX` (or `ICX.bat` on Windows) program
+3. Get chatting!

 ## How does it work?